AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

 ![Screenshot of service account](media/service-gateway-sso-kerberos/service-account.png)

 To enable Kerberos constrained delegation, the gateway must run as a domain account, unless your Azure Active Directory (Azure AD) instance is already synchronized with your local Active Directory instance (using Azure AD DirSync/Connect).
-To switch to a domain account, see [Change the gateway service account](/data-integration/gateway/service-gateway-service-account).
+To switch to a domain account, see [change the gateway service account](/data-integration/gateway/service-gateway-service-account).

 > [!NOTE]
+TODO ask Naveen what this note means
-> If Azure AD Connect is configured, and user accounts are synchronized, the gateway service doesn't need to perform local Azure AD lookups at runtime.
+> If Azure AD Connect is configured and user accounts are synchronized, the gateway service doesn't need to perform local Azure AD lookups at runtime.
 You can use the local service SID (instead of requiring a domain account) for the gateway service.
 The Kerberos constrained delegation configuration steps outlined in this article are the same as that configuration.
-They are simply applied to the gateway's computer object in Azure AD, instead of the domain account.
+They are simply applied to the gateway's computer object in Azure AD instead of the domain account.

 ### Prerequisite 3: Have domain admin rights to configure SPNs (SetSPN) and Kerberos constrained delegation settings

-We don't recommended that a domain administrator temporarily or permanently allows rights to someone else to configure SPNs and Kerberos delegation without requiring domain admin rights.
+We don't recommended that a domain administrator temporarily or permanently grant rights to someone else to configure SPNs and Kerberos delegation settings without requiring that person to have domain admin rights.
 In the following section, we cover the recommended configuration steps in more detail.

 ## Configure Kerberos constrained delegation for the gateway and data source